MGF

 • 300 mcg = 0.300 mL (30.0 units)

-Standard MGF is most commonly administered as a post-workout subcutaneous injectable growth-factor peptide.
+Standard MGF is most commonly discussed as a post-workout subcutaneous injectable peptide within research and performance-enhancement communities.

 • Primary Route: SubQ Injection